 Since receiving charity status in May 2013, the charity has rapidly grown with a dedicated team of volunteers, on the day to day running of looking after the horses and on the administrative side of things.

 January 2016 we had the opportunity to move all horses to one location in Thornton Hough.
 The facilities on the farm mean the charity can run more smoothly, with great prospects to move forward and grow with the ever increasing demands.
-We have rescued 76 horses to date and successfully rehomed 55.
+We have rescued 100 horses to date and successfully rehomed 55.
 Our current running costs are £8000 per month, which is raised solely on donations and fundraising events to give the horses the best we can.
 Nobody at HSW takes a wage or expenses, so every penny goes on the horses.
 We are always grateful for any support.
 You can find different ways to donate and support us by clicking on the Donate page.

 For more regular updates, please add Herbert Pirie (Horse Sense Wirral) on Facebook